VsKatshuma/KiltaGear/README.md

 # KiltaGear
 A 2D fighting game presented by NiemiSmäsh.
-A playable version of the game is available at https://mmkalll.itch.io/kiltagear.
+A playable version of the game is hosted at https://mmkalll.itch.io/kiltagear.

 ### Installation